hetisnietgay/pr0nbay/README.md

     An implementation of the userscript that inspired all this - set large, often animated thumbnails for torrents while browsing
 ### Search Submit
-    Replaces the advanced search textarea input with the original basic search input field, allowing you to submit on return
+    Enables submission with return for the advanced torrent search by using the basic search input

 ---
 Everything is configurable, but I'm still working on the settings UI (did I mention I fucking hate javascript?) - the code is there and close.
 Once it's done I'll upload this bad boy to sleazyfork, but I wanted to give the community a peek at what I'm working on.
 That way folks can flame me and/or request features in the mean time.